-On annual basis, the Nominating Committee conducts its review of the composition of the Board, which comprises members of both genders and from different backgrounds whose core competencies, qualifications, skills and experiences, met with the requirement of the Group.
+On annual basis, the Nominating Committee conducts its review of the composition of the Board, which comprises members of both genders and from different backgrounds whose core competencies, qualifications, skills and experiences, meets the requirements of the Group.
 All Directors will submit to the Nominating Committee on an annual basis a completed Board Evaluation Questionnaire (including a section on board diversity).
-The Nominating Committee have reviewed the completed Questionnaire for FY2021, is satisfied that the Board has the appropriate mix of expertise and experience, and collectively possesses the necessary group core competencies to lead and govern the Group effectively.
+The Nominating Committee has reviewed the completed Questionnaire for FY2022, is satisfied that the Board has the appropriate mix of expertise and experience, and collectively possesses the necessary group core competencies to lead and govern the Group effectively.

-The Board also has one female director in recognition of the importance and value of gender diversity.
+The Board currently has two female directors, representing 40% of the total Board Membership, in recognition of the importance and value of gender diversity.